hkilter/presentation-template/README.md

 - With figures (/img)
 - With custom graphics in Tikz (/img)

+**IMPORTANT**
+It contains full of garbage, you need to clear almost all content to get a meaningful structure.

 Based on the original work:

 > % Copyright 2007 by Till Tantau